 New York City Patronizing a Prostitute Lawyer

-Patronizing a Person for Prostitution is charged when a person pays, or agrees to pay, a fee to another person for sexual contact.
+Patronizing a Person for Prostitution means that a person has paid, or agreed to pay, a fee to another person for sexual contact.
 These defendants are commonly referred to as “Johns,”.
-There are three degrees of Patronizing a Person for Prostitution under the New York Penal Law, and they have varying degrees of severity.
+There are three degrees of patronizing a sex worker under the New York Penal Law, and they have varying degrees of severity.
 The lowest level offense is Patronizing a Person for Prostitution in the Third Degree, in violation of NYPL § 230.04.
 All the prosecutor is required to prove is that the defendant solicited or otherwise agreed to pay a fee in exchange for sexual contact.
 This is a class A misdemeanor, punishable by up to one year in jail.

 Patronizing a Person for Prostitution in the Second Degree, pursuant to NYPL § 230.05, is more serious.
 It has the same basic requirements, that a person solicit or otherwise agree to pay a fee for the purposes of engaging in sexual contact, but in order to be convicted of this offense the prosecutor must also prove that the defendant is at least 18 years old and that the prostitute is less than 15 years old.
 This is a class E felony, punishable by up to four years in prison.

 The most serious charge one can face for solicitation of a prostitute is Patronizing a Person for Prostitution in the First Degree, pursuant to NYPL § 230.06.
 There are two ways a person can be convicted under this particular statute: if the prosecutor can show that the prostitute was under 11 years old, or if the prostitute is under 13 years old and the defendant is at least 18 years old.
 This is a class D felony, punishable by up to seven years in prison.
 Depending on the charges against you, a New York City patronizing a prostitute lawyer could help you build the appropriate defense.